tfmorris/openlibrary/docs/bootstrap.rst

 =========================

-Setting up an Open Library dev instance requires installing some third-party software and python modules.
+Setting up an Open Library dev instance requires installing some third-party software and Python modules.
 This document will step you though the installation process.

 Supported Platforms